xlqian/kirin/readme.md

 - In Kraken:
     - kraken.ini:
     ```
-    # Common with IRE
-    [GENERAL] # The following parameters need to be added to the already existing ones in the GENERAL section
-    is_realtime_enabled = true
-    kirin_timeout = 180000 # in ms (optional)

-    [BROKER] # It represents the rabbitmq-server, fill the following parameters according to your settings
-    host = localhost
-    port = 5672
-    username = guest
-    password = guest
-    exchange = navitia
+    [BROKER] # in the BROKER section existing from common part

-    # differs from IRE (it's possible to add the 2 lines simultaneously)
+    rt_topics = realtime.cots  # it's possible to add multiple topics simultaneously
-    rt_topics = realtime.cots
     ```

 If the COTS was successfully sent and processed by Kirin, the http response 200 will have a message "OK".